MicrosoftDocs/architecture-center/docs/example-scenario/bedrock/bedrock-automated-deployments.md

 Developers and Site Reliability Engineers need to be able to monitor and observe the end-to-end deployment and workflow.
 Bedrock includes the *Spektate Dashboard* as part of the Bedrock CLI to allow an easy to use view of the deployment process and operational clusters.
 This level of monitoring simplifies deployment management.
 For example, developers and Software Reliability Engineers need a comprehensive view of deployment status changes as they make their way from application level changes to the cluster, including the GitOps sync status.
 Spektate dashboard is designed to provide this valuable overview capability.

-Sometimes additional monitoring needs are identified and the Spektate Dashboard cannot fulfill those new needs.
+Sometimes additional monitoring needs are identified and the Spektate dashboard cannot fulfill those new needs.
 Bedrock is designed to accommodate additional tools that can be deployed to fulfill those special monitoring needs.
 See [Extending Bedrock](#extending-bedrock) for more information.

 ### Flux